-Massive bolts on these wells are failing and could lead to major oil leaks and injuries on Texas coast.
+Massive bolts on these wells are failing and could lead to major oil leaks and injuries on the Texas coast.

 Massive bolts used to connect subsea equipment on offshore wells are failing.
 This issue is calling into question the safety of the workers on oil rigs and platforms in the Gulf of Mexico.
 The Department of the Interior initially investigated the matter in 2013 after General Electric (GE) issued a recall around the world for faulty bolts that had corroded and in some cases snapped on a component.

-GE is not the only company with the bolt failure as additional companies have been identified that have flaws in their bolts as well.
+GE is not the only company with bolt failure as additional companies have been identified that have flaws in their bolts as well.